 The key to creating interesting skiing movies, whether you’re shooting them on a GoPro or any other action camera, is to shoot from a variety of angles.

-A helmet mount can make a good starting point, but your head moves a lot as you move down the piste, checking left and right and scanning the terrain.
-Asa result you’ll end up with a lot of jerky, unstable footage.
+A helmet mount can make a good starting point, but as I said earlier, your head moves a lot as you move down the piste, checking left and right and scanning the terrain.
+As a result you’ll end up with a lot of jerky, unstable footage.

 A GoPro surfboard mount attached to a ski can also produce some great low-level footage.
 Attach it on a flat, stiff part of the ski to reduce the amount of vibration that the camera is subjected to.